23 Incredibly Good Ways to Stay Focused at Work

 - You know what to do next after finishing one task

-- You can prioritize your tasks and plan the ones requiring higher energy levels for the morning hours
+- You can prioritise your tasks and plan the ones requiring higher energy levels for the morning hours

 4. Write down all your ideas